Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) standards for versioning.
-We will use the build date as year.moday as the first two parts of the version numbers followed by a sequential differentiating number for any given day in case there are more than one builds for that day.
+We use a simple date + build number version numbers during Version 1 development:

+We will prefix the date to [SemVer](http://semver.org/) standards for versioning with the first release version.

 For the versions available, see the [tags on this repository](https://githuhttps://github.com/Psychoanalytic-Electronic-Publishing/openpubarchive/tags).